paperreduction/workout-like-chuck/src/workouts/README.md

 # Excercises app

-This app is used to build the exercises that make up a complete workout.
+This app is used to build the excercises that make up a complete workout.